 Usually, when I experience yuckiness, it’s because my life isn’t going EXACTLY as I want it to go, WHEN I want it to go a certain way.
 I have to step back and remind myself that things aren’t always how we want them to be at the exact time we want them to be that way.
 Once I accept that reality, I then look at the moment in which I find myself and I make it a point to find at least one good thing going on in that moment.
 Since it can be hard to find good in my own life during a dark mood, I look at someone else who may be experiencing a smile or a laugh or something else that’s sharing positive energy.
 Seeing others laughing and enjoying a moment is actually infectious for me.
 Really, I feel better and the doldrums tend to dissipate.

-Once the dark mood has lifted a bit, I then turn my attention to the blessings of my own life.
-Really, I am lucky to be alive in this time of change.
+I am lucky to be alive in this time of change.
 All people in all of time lived in moments of change, it’s the one constant of human existence: Change.
 We all live and make history and I feel an immense privilege to be a part of that historical record.
 I appreciate all that is good and strong and beautiful and I also appreciate the hard times for forging courage in my heart and for teaching me that time and again: Darkness will pass.

 So, to get over a bout of the blues, maybe try to count your blessings.
 Literally: Take out a sheet of paper and grab a pen and list your blessings.
 We all have a lot to appreciate in this life. we just need to remind ourselves of that, again and again.
 How would you feel if you lost the things/people/relationships on that list?